cucumber/docs/content/cucumber/state.md

 See the [`spring-txn`](https://github.com/cucumber/cucumber-jvm/tree/master/examples/spring-txn) example in Cucumber-JVM for a minimal setup.

-# Browsers, beware
+# Browser Automation and Transactions

-If you're using a [Browser Automation](/browser-automation/) tool that talks to your application over HTTP the transactional approach will not work if your [Step Definitions](/cucumber/#step-definitions) and the web application serving HTTP request each have their own database connection.
+If you're using a [browser automation](/browser-automation/) tool that talks to your application over HTTP the transactional approach will not work if your [step definitions](/cucumber/#step-definitions) and the web application serving HTTP request each have their own database connection.

-If this is the case you should use the brute-force approach where the data is explicitly deleted before each Scenario.
+If this is the case you should use the brute-force approach where the data is explicitly deleted before each scenario.